 Contemporary medical imaging requires engagement with a diverse group of users while safely using a range of imaging modalities to gain diagnostic information; this interaction takes place within an increasingly complex healthcare environment, shared with many professional groups.
 In response to this challenge, a strategy of focusing on work-based scenarios is the core learning methodology.

 This module runs for 31 weeks, beginning with a taught element for the first 15 weeks and then your clinical placement.
 These taught seminars and workshops introduce you to a structured system of assessing radiographs for abnormalities, a structured system of providing a preliminary comment on the radiograph and peripheral intravenous cannulation technique.

-This 16 week module takes place in your second year.
-It sets out to integrate the theoretical and clinical knowledge required for you to put the needs of patients at the centre of your practice.
+This is a 16 week module that takes places in the second year of the PgDip Diagnostic Radiography programme.
+It sets out to integrate the theoretical and clinical knowledge required for the student to put the needs of patients at the centre of their practice.